 The provision of safe sport is of great importance.
-Officials and volunteers should ideally be police vetted.
+Officials and volunteers should ideally be police vetted with child welfare a priority (i.e. those aged under 18 years of age).
 Sport should be safe fun and take place in the spirit of 'fair play'.
 Participants are encouraged to put in their best effort, improve skills, make friends, participate by the rules, appreciate/accept everyone in the group regardless of ability, race, religion, gender etc. .

-Adult officials (including trainers, managers, stewards, judges, and others) should never exert unnecessary influence over a participant; share a room with a young person alone; engage in inappropriate touching/ suggestive remarks; use any form of physical force; spend excessive amounts of time with a participant away from others; and should always put the welfare and enjoyment of the participant first while finding a balance between this and achieving results; treat each participant equally with respect and dignity ensuring all participants abide by the rules; and should themselves be suitably qualified with the knowledge/skills related to what they are leading.
+Adult officials (including trainers, managers, stewards, judges, and others) should never exert unnecessary influence over a participant; share a room with a young person alone; engage in inappropriate touching/ suggestive remarks; use any form of physical force; spend time with a participant away from others; and should always put the welfare and enjoyment of the participant first while finding a balance between this and achieving results; treat each participant equally with respect and dignity ensuring all participants abide by the rules; and should themselves be suitably qualified with the knowledge/skills related to what they are leading.